reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-spring-cloud-sns-sqs-pubsub.md

   // Rest of the service class implementation
 }
 ```
 We have used the `SnsTemplate` class provided by Spring Cloud AWS to publish a message to the SNS topic in our service layer.
-We have also made use of our custom `AwsSnsTopicProperties` class to reference the SNS topic ARN defined in our active `application.yaml` file.
+We also make use of our custom `AwsSnsTopicProperties` class to reference the SNS topic ARN defined in our active `application.yaml` file.

 To complete the implementation of our publisher microservice `user-management-service`, we will expose an API endpoint on top of our service layer: